Disclaimer: This page is only included for interest and information, it

 Secondly, there are medical risks associated with long term hormone use, although admittedly recent studies seem to show that these risks are much less than previously thought, for example post-operative MTF women seem to be no more at risk of getting breast cancer than genetic women on HRT.

 Thirdly, there are considerable costs associated with hormone treatment, particularly if "natural" hormones are preferred over much cheaper "synthetic" hormones which are thought to have higher risks of side effects and complications.
 The cost of hormones varies hugely from country to country, but if you are paying yourself then $100/€100 a month is about the minimum budget for hormones and antiandrogens when pre-SRS, perhaps halving after surgery.
 This may not sound too much, but it must be maintained month after the month, and the total annual expenditure can be a significant burden, particularly for young women on low salaries and pensioners.

 Finally it is necessary to be realistic about what feminising hormones can do, they are not some magic potion.
-Also the effects take a long time to realise, at least two to three years before maximum effects are achieved.
+Also the effects take a long time to realise - it's at least two to three years before maximum effects are achieved.